lk-geimfari/secrets.clj/README.md

 "84e9c5c0-ceb4-4aab-9a58-668f59b9a9e5"
 ```

-There are a namespace `secrets.strings` with useful constants:
+There is a namespace `secrets.strings` with useful constants:

 ```clojure
 user=> secrets.strings/ascii-lowercase